dice-project/DICE-Deployment-Service/doc/Cloudify-3.4.0-FCO.md

     $ git checkout -b v3.4.0 tags/3.4
     Switched to a new branch 'v3.4.0'

-Next, we need to prepare inputs file.
-But before we start editing inputs file, we must also create key pair for manager.
-Simply execute `ssh-keygen` and follow instructions.
-When asked about file, enter **cfy-manager**.
-When asked about password, leave it empty.

-Now open `simple-manager-blueprint-inputs.yaml` file and fill in the details.
-When done, *Provider specific Inputs* section should look something like this:
+We need to prepare inputs file now.
+Open `simple-manager-blueprint-inputs.yaml` file and fill in the details.
+When done, *Provider specific inputs* section should look something like this:

     public_ip: '109.231.122.110'
     private_ip: '109.231.122.110'